 Depending on the shape, different arrows appear.
 This allows you to create shapes along different directions.
 Hover over a direction arrow for immediate feedback.
 There are four types of directions, each with a unique color and mouse icon.

 - Use guides to snap to other shapes.

-- Press Ctrl to force the creation of new edges when starting a 3D drag operation.
+- Turn on Force New Edges in the Push Pull Tool options or press Ctrl to force the creation of new edges when extruding.

 Special edge direction

 When dragging along the special edge direction arrow, all edges are extended along their adjacent faces during dragging.
 The arrow appears with a slight offset when it has the same direction as another arrow.
 The table below shows the difference between the up and special edge direction dragging.

 Shape is dragged directly up along the green arrow.

 Shape is dragged along blue arrow extending adjacent faces.

 3D shapes allow polygonal editing, such as snapping, splitting, and automatic closing.
 Split parts can be moved to further refine the 3D model.